solid/authentication-panel/HttpSignature.md

 ### The Access Control Rules

-In order to understand how the client can decide if it has the right key, and how the server can find out which keys are acceptable, we illustrate this with a few examples using [Solid Web Access Control](https://solid.github.io/web-access-control-spec/) functions.
+In order to understand how the client can decide if it has the right key, and how the server can find out which keys are acceptable, we illustrate this with a few examples using [Solid Web Access Control](https://solid.github.io/web-access-control-spec/).
 In the simplest case, a Web Access Control rule document linked to from the `Link:` header of the resource the client received a `401` from, can specify an agent by describing their relation to a public key.

 ```Turtle